 Capers are actually the immature, dark green flower buds of the caper bush (Capparis spinosa or Capparis inermis), an ancient perennial native to the Mediterranean and some parts of Asia.
-To preserve capers, cooks pickle them in a brine of vinegar, salt, or wine, or they salt cure them.
+Capers are most often preserved by pickling them in a brine of vinegar, salt, or wine, or by curing in salt.

 How Do You Use Capers?

 Cooking with capers is a matter of balancing their tangy, briny, pickle flavor against smooth, buttery, or velvety flavors and textures.
 Many recipes call for rinsing them before use to mitigate the vinegary top notes.

 Their unique burst of flavor makes them a favorite ingredient in uncooked dishes like salads and smoked salmon.
 They're also widely used in sauces, as a condiment, or as a flavorful garnish.
 Capers complement lemons, and they often appear together.

 In cooked dishes, it's best to add capers toward the end of cooking, which permits the buds to keep their shape, color, and taste.
 This also prevents them from becoming bitter if they're simmered too long.

 How Do France, Italy, and Greece Use Them?

 Along the Mediterranean, native wild capers have been part of local cuisines for millennia.

 In the South of France, tiny capers the size of petits pois are essential to the iconic Niçoise salad, and the French add capers to skate meunière with browned butter, among other dishes.